jkaur29/Serial-Reaction-Time-Task-SRTT-Online-Experiment/README.md

 File 4: 4_explicitdataonly.Rmd: is used for analyzing the reaction time data associated with the implicit learning condition; File 5: Acc.Data.Viz.Rmd: Data visualization code to plot out accuracy across the different learning conditions; File 6: Implicit+Explicit Data Visualization: Data Visualization code to plot out the accuracy across the different learning condtiions

+Additionally, I've added my python scripts, as I initially used python to visualize and analyze my datasets.